 (xii) Amount received as advance for the supply of goods and services

-During business, a company receives different amounts as advance for the supply of goods and services.
+During business, a company receives different amounts in advance for the supply of goods and services.
 Below are certain conditions when a company must consider the amount as an outstanding loan.

 Any amount received as advance for the business of the company

-(xiii) Amount brought in by the promoters of the company by way of unsecured loan
+(xiii) Amount brought in by the promoters of the company by way of an unsecured loan

 (xiv) Amount accepted by a Nidhi company